 Some of the documents we needed from the Applicant

-Contact us to discuss the full list of documents, especially as it applies to your case.
+Contact our immigration solicitors to discuss the full list of documents, especially as it applies to your case.
 It is important to note that we draft a list of documents based on the facts and circumstances for each particular case.
-We made an application to the Home Office and it was approved.
-Call us today on 02037442797 or send us an email at firstname.lastname@example.org.
+We made an application to the Home Office, and it was approved.
+Call us today on 02037442797 or email us at firstname.lastname@example.org.

 "Andy Tieu is absolutely amazing, as a lawyer myself I can categorically say tha...Read More

 "I found Joe very helpful and tremendous patience which is a must in this profes...Read More

 "Anna Foley was the lawyer helping my partner obtain an EEA EFM visa.
 She was ou...Read More